anant-jain01/passenger-counter/README.md

 - JavaScript

 ## Acknowledgements
-- This project was built by following a [FreeCodeCamp](https://readme.so/) tutorial.
+- This project was built by following a FreeCodeCamp tutorial.

-## License
-This project is open source and available under the [MIT License](https://github.com/m-ramzan786/Counter-App).

 ## Author
-- Your Name
+- Anant Jain

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.